 When was Friendly House started?

-Friendly House was founded in 1951 and was one of the first treatment centers in the country for women recovering from substance and alcohol abuse.
+Friendly House was founded in 1951 and was the first residential recovery home in the country for women recovering from substance and alcohol abuse.

 Who do we help?